Sacroiliac Joint Injection

 anesthetic to block the pain.
 It may also include a steroid to reduce inflammation.

-You may feel a stinging or burning during the shot.
-This sensation usually lasts just
+You may also feel a stinging or burning during the shot.
+This feeling often lasts

 The needle will be removed and a bandage applied.